webdizz/handson.ai/README.md

-    cd handson.ai # change directory to clone one conda env create # create conda environment from environment.yml file source activate handson.ai # activation of environment conda install -c conda-forge jupyter_contrib_nbextensions  # to install  additional extensions for Jupyter Notebook as a workaround because currently there is an issue with conda based installation
+    cd handson.ai # change directory to clone one conda env create # create conda environment from environment.yml file source activate handson.ai # activation of environment
 ```

 Open [Jupyter](https://github.com/jupyter/jupyter):